IBM/knative101-eventing/step1/README.md

         name: event-display
     ```

-    There are three parameters in the `spec` of a CronJobSource:
+    Please pay attention to the parameters in the `spec` of this CronJobSource:
     - schedule: a [cron](https://en.wikipedia.org/wiki/Cron) format string.
 Here `"*/1 * * * *"` means every minute
     - data: the data to be posted to the target, in json format.
     - sink: the URI messages will be forwarded on to.
 Here we `Kind` and `name` to specify a Knative Service `event-display`, which we just created.